 So, Michael, what would you say is the expectation from, you know, insurability standpoint, you know, for clients to take out and utilize an EDR tool?

 Michael Cowley (09:58):

-So, I think insurers are becoming much more mature in their approach to ensuring companies, now.
+So, I think insurers are becoming much more mature in their approach to insuring companies, now.
 If we go back just a couple of years, the expectation from insurers was that clients would have AV installed, in instant response scenarios, actually, whether or not the AV was installed wasn't something that was always tracked necessarily as part of the initial response.
 These days, what we're actually seeing though is, as you alluded to earlier, insurers are actually being a lot more prescriptive as to what companies need to have in place, specifically stipulating next generation antivirus tools, which is the heuristics behavior-based capabilities that can identify far less attacks as well as EDR, so endpoint detection and response technologies that, that we mentioned earlier.
 The reason that they're coming with more stringent requirements is really in the context of where you see the average number of days before breach detection.

 Michael Cowley (10:55):

 So, if you look at some of the recent statistics, they will tell you that the average number of days to detect a breach in your average organization is 287 days.
 That's known as dwell time, so time between initial infection and identification.
 And in 287 days, a lot can be achieved by an adversary in an environment.
 And really what insurers are looking to do by putting in place these rules or these guidelines around types of tools that need to be in place, is to really minimize that dwell time and as a result, minimize the impact that breaches are having on organizations and the amount of damage or collateral that that's causing.